-We hope you will find the following podcasts both interesting and informative.
+We hope you will find the following podcasts and interviews both interesting and informative.

 We talk to Cambridge local, Jason Mouat, about his first Tour Aotearoa, as part of Get Active 2021.

 We talk with Prab Singh (Jetts Fitness Te Awamutu) as part of Get Active 2021.